 In general, your flock of chickens should be able to consume the treats in under five minutes or so.
 A small piece of plum can be given to baby chicks.
 Make sure they’re sliced into little pieces so these cute tiny creatures won’t choke.
 For adult chickens, half a plum each is already good enough for them to enjoy.

-Although plums are good for chickens, they should be fed in moderation.
+Because plums aren’t one of their staple foods, they should not be given daily.
+Although they are high in vitamins and minerals, they do not provide enough nourishment to meet the chicken’s dietary needs.
 This implies that the chickens only need to be fed once or twice a week at most.

-When it comes to plums and other fruits, always make sure not to over-treat your flock.
+Be mindful not to overfeed your flock with plums and other fruits.
 This could cause them to stop laying eggs, lose their plumage, start pecking at one another, or have their overall health deteriorate.

 When you provide plums to your chickens as a tasty treat, they get essential nutrients that ensure their digestive health, bone health, and normal organ functions.
 But, despite their many health benefits, plums should only be served in moderation.